walkermicah/freshly-dropped/README.md

-I created this page to practice techniques learned in Jonas Schmedtmann's Advanced CSS and SASS course.
+I created this page to practice techniques I learned while taking an advanced CSS and SASS course.

 Image credits:
 All images were found on Unsplash.